Welcome to Mayumi Hayashi’s website

 Hayashi gave a talk about Japan’s time-banking ‘Fureai Kippu’ scheme at the 2nd International Conference on Complementary Currency Systems at The Hague, The Netherlands on 21 June 2013.

-Hayashi’s research centres on the care of older people in Britain and Japan from historical, transnational and policy perspectives.
-Her publications include: The Care of Older People: A Comparative Study, England and Japan (Pickering and Chatto 2013).
-She has written for The Guardian and broadcast on the BBC World Service.
-She has briefed the Cabinet Office on Japan’s ‘time-banking’ system and participated in meetings in camera for Canadian policy makers on financing long-term care.
+Hayashi’s publications include: The Care of Older People: A Comparative Study, England and Japan (2013) and for leading peer-reviewed journals.
+She has written for The Guardian and Health Service Journal, and has been broadcasted on the BBC and CBC.
+She has briefed the Cabinet Office and HM Treasury on Japan’s policy position – and presented perspectives on financing Japan’s long-term care strategies to the Canadian Government.
 Visit About me, Research, Current Research and Publications for details.